oukookowa/capstone_project/README.md

 # Social Media API Documentation

 ## Overview
-This API provides social media functionality, allowing users to create post, like, comment, repost, send direct messages, recieve notifications on posts and messages, and tag content.
-Users can also follow and mention each other and view trending posts.
+This API provides social media functionality, allowing users to create post, like, comment, repost, send & recieve direct message, recieve notification when a user reacts to a post or sends a message, and tag content.
+The API leverages on custom predefined tags, ensuring that each post is related to a tag.
+This is intended to help in organizing the posts in categories that are essential to improve user experience by targeting an all-in-one social media app - bundling jobs, photos/videos, text blogs, etc together.
+Users can follow and mention each other on their post and view trending posts.
 You can fork the project and let's build this together!

 ## Base URL
 `<oukookowa.pythonanywhere.com>`

 ## Authentication
 All endpoints require authentication unless otherwise specified.
 Please authenticate by including a token in the headers:
-        Authorization: Bearer <token>
+    `Authorization: Bearer <token>`

 ## Endpoints Overview